AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 > [!NOTE]
 >
 > Custom UI tests are executed in the production and non-production (opt-in) pipelines which are used by your AEM
-> application changes deployments and AEM product push updates likewise and are therefore a key contribution to help
+> application changes deployments and AEM product push updates and are therefore a key contribution to help
-> ensure proper functioning of your application and increase release safety.
-As well, the customer UI tests are executed
+> ensure proper functioning of your application and increase release safety.The customer UI tests are also executed
-> in internal pre-release validation pipelines for each customer, which helps to provide early feedback.
+> in internal pre-release validation pipelines for each customer, which helps provide early feedback.

 In order to keep pipeline executions efficient, we recommend to focus on key features and main user interaction flows.
 Full UI test suites that do not fit in this quality gate are recommended to be executed as part of general customer